 The Inventory provides historical information for LPG’s own work and to a wide variety of individuals and organisations, including local authority planning and parks departments.
 It forms the basis of information for LPG’s discussions with London’s 33 local authorities to encourage them to establish Local Lists of historic green spaces in their boroughs.
 This resource is the basis upon which the Charity seeks to protect historic landscapes for everyone’s enjoyment across the Capital.

 London Parks & Gardens’ Inventory is regularly updated.
 Comments and new information from visitors to the site are most welcome.

-In 1995, soon after the London Gardens Trust (LGT) was founded, it began to compile an inventory of public parks, gardens, squares, cemeteries, churchyards and other green spaces of local historic interest throughout London.
+In 1995, soon after London Parks & Gardens (LPG) was founded, it began to compile an inventory of public parks, gardens, squares, cemeteries, churchyards and other green spaces of local historic interest throughout London.
 Whereas the English Heritage Register of Parks and Gardens of Special Historic Interest is for parks and gardens of national standing, this register picks up the smaller landscapes that make a great contribution at a local level.
 It is the largest and most comprehensive survey of parks and gardens of local historic interest in the capital, and covers the 610 square miles that make up Greater London.

-The project to convert the Inventory into London Gardens Trust Inventory, including additional research for historical images, has been generously supported by The Pilgrim Trust, J Paul Getty Jnr Charitable Trust and an English Heritage Regional Capacity Building Grant.
+The project to convert the Inventory into London Parks & Gardens Inventory, including additional research for historical images, has been generously supported by The Pilgrim Trust, J Paul Getty Jnr Charitable Trust and an English Heritage Regional Capacity Building Grant.
 Many of London’s local studies libraries and archives have generously supported the project through assistance with historical pictures.